Skip to main content

 15. Ku JH, Sy LS, Qian L, et al. Vaccine effectiveness of the mRNA-1273 3-dose primary series against COVID-19 in an immunocompromised population: a prospective observational cohort study.
 Vaccine.
 2023;41(24):3636-3646.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/37173268.

 16. Centers for Disease Control and Prevention.
-Interim clinical considerations for use of COVID-19 vaccines currently approved or authorized in the United States.
-2023.
+Interim clinical considerations for use of COVID-19 vaccines in the United States.
+2024.
 Available at: https://www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html.
-Accessed February 3, 2023.
+Accessed February 13, 2024.

 25. Salo J, Hägg M, Kortelainen M, et al. The indirect effect of mRNA-based COVID-19 vaccination on healthcare workers’ unvaccinated household members.
 Nat Commun.
 2022;13(1):1162.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/35246536.